OSCA MT4: 1500 TN

 The final iteration was the 1500 TN (for Tipo Nuovo, "new model") engine, tuned to 125 hp-metric.
 The first such engine was installed in the Simpson Special; a record-breaking streamliner on an MT4 chassis which beat numerous land speed records at the Bonneville Salt Flats in 1955.
 In competition, however, the TN engine was too powerful for the MT4 chassis and the Maserati brothers quickly developed a new, more rigid design also called the 1500 TN.
 The MT4 design, however, was finally reaching the end of its development.
 The fragile 1500 TN, while fast, rarely finished and only three cars were built in 1955.
 Three more, called S 1500 TN were finished for the 1957 season and had another five horsepower.

-After the MT4, the all new tipo 372 DS engine with desmodromic valves (hence "DS") was developed for the succeeding FS 372, of which five were built from 1957 until 1959.
-One of these belonged to Sir Stirling Moss, who raced it in historic races across the globe until his retirement in 2011.
-Versions of this engine went on to be used in coupé and convertible models of regular Fiats from 1959 to 1966.

 The OSCA MT4 is best known for the 1954 12 Hours of Sebring, where it won outright against much more powerful cars with drivers Stirling Moss and Bill Lloyd as part of the Briggs Cunningham Team.
 In the April 6, 1992 issue of AutoWeek, Cunningham stated that, of all the automobiles he built, owned, and raced, the OSCA was his favorite racecar.

+FS 372

+After the MT4, the all new tipo 372 DS engine with desmodromic valves (hence "DS"; 372 represents the individual displacement of each cylinder) was developed for the 1957 Formula 2 season.
+F2 racing cars are called OSCA F2/S while the sports version, which succeeded the MT4/TN, was called the FS 372.
+Five FS 372 were built from 1957 until 1959; all were bodied by Morelli.
+The new engine produces 135 hp-metric in sports racing (FS) trim; the new design meant that unlike on earlier OSCAs, the exhaust exited on the right hand side of the car.
+One of these belonged to Sir Stirling Moss, who raced his car in historic races across the globe until his retirement in 2011.
+Derivatives of this engine went on to be used in coupé and convertible models of regular Fiats from 1959 to 1966.